hasn-t8/Apis_laraval/README.md

 ## Contact

-If you encounter any issues or have questions, please feel free to contact us at [email@example.com].
+If you encounter any issues or have questions, please feel free to contact us at hassantalha809@gmail.com.

 ## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Hassan Talha License - see the [LICENSE](LICENSE) file for details.